livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Enforcing serialized write ordering and global sequencing for all accepted mutations.
 * Persisting accepted envelopes atomically through Storage Manager.
 * Publishing semantic graph events after commit through Event Manager.
-* Providing canonical read operations for graph objects, with authorization and application context enforced.
+* Providing canonical read operations for graph objects, with authorization, application context, consistency guarantees, and default visibility filtering enforced.
 * Providing bounded traversal primitives required to support authorization checks that depend on graph distance.
+* Enforcing bounded read and traversal budgets.
+* Defining the concurrency contract for graph reads and writes at the manager boundary.
+* Enforcing strict separation between graph access logic and storage implementation.

 This specification does not cover the following:

 * Schema definition, migration, or versioning behavior.
-* The meaning of types, fields, or application semantics.
+* The meaning of types, fields, or application semantics beyond what is required to enforce visibility defaults defined in this file.
 * The content of access control policies, rule evaluation, or policy storage.
 * Construction of sync packages, per peer sync state, or inbound and outbound sync flows.
 * Network transport, encryption, or peer management.
-* Storage schemas, SQL details, and indexing strategies beyond required read and write boundaries.
+* Storage schemas, SQL details, or indexing strategies.
-* Application specific query engines, search, ranking, analytics, or denormalized views.
+* Application specific query engines, search, ranking, analytics, denormalized views, or aggregates.

 ## 3. Invariants and guarantees